Wadsworth Hospital

-Wadsworth Hospital was a 50-bed private hospital that, after being cited by Federal, State and New York City oversight agencies, and subsequently losing funding, closed in 1976.
+Wadsworth Hospital was a 50-bed private hospital that closed in 1976, after being cited by Federal, State and New York City oversight agencies, and subsequently losing funding.

 History

 This five-story Washington Heights hospital agreed in April 1976, after pressure from oversight agencies, to close.
 The 1929-built structure had one serious violation: a "single front door, which is the only exit from the upper floors" (which the hospital refused to remedy: "contended that putting in another exit would mean cutting down on the number of beds").

 The location, 629 West 185th Street, became a medical office building.

 Loss of funding

 Wadsworth, "where the most-frequent procedure was abortion," was one of three in a series of hospitals closed in the mid-1970s for "life-threatening fire and health violations."
 Initially they each lost certification, then they lost funding.
 As a result, it was "economically unfeasible for the hospital to stay in business."